aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/introduction-and-creating-tables/_index.md

 {{% /alert %}}

-Below example shows how to make a clone of the last row of a table and append it to the table.
+Below example demonstrates how to make a clone of the last row of a table and append it to the table.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Tables.docx).

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-CloneTable-CloneLastRow.cs" >}}